Shatzi Weisberger: Early life

 Shatzi Weisberger was born Joyce Schatzberg in Brooklyn on June 17, 1930.
-Her mother was a lesbian and once served as grand marshal of a pride parade; Weisberger grew up in a small apartment with her and her mother's female partner, though she was not aware of their relationship at the time.
-Weisberger did not have a close relationship with either of her parents, and was once kidnapped by her father after her mother came out as a lesbian; she spent time in the foster care system as a result of her father's homophobia.
+She did not have a close relationship with her parents, and was once kidnapped by her father after her mother came out as a lesbian.
+She grew up in a small apartment with her mother and her partner, unaware of their romantic relationship of more than 40 years.
+She spent time in the foster care system as a result of her father's homophobia.
 She attended summer camp as a child.

 Weisberger's great-grandfather was Samuel Gompers, a founder of the American Federation of Labor.
-Her mother and grandparents often spoke about Gompers while she was growing up; she often wrote about him for school assignments.